Starters/ Starters, Salads, Soups

 • 1 tablespoon toasted sesame oil

-• 1 tablespoon of soy-miso sauce
+• 1 tablespoon soy-miso sauce

 Instructions